 1. We only see about one half of the advertised test improvement numbers.
 Sometimes we are doing worse then we did with our 'naked' trailers.

 2. They are very hard to keep in place especially after strikes with deep docks.
 Lots of times they just look like crap all bent up or flap'n in the breeze.
 Extreme temperatures cause the surfaces to look like ocean waves.

-4. We can't see under the trailer during our pre-flight walk around and more than once a failure occurred in there and we never seen it coming because it is just too hard to check now.
+4. We can't see under the trailer during our pre-trip walk around and more than once a failure occurred in there and we never seen it coming because it is just too hard to find it now.

 5. Our trailers do the Watusi back there in any kind of side wind and now we are more tired then usual trying to stay ahead of it going down the road.

 6. Our maintenance costs are up with skirt repairs and my mechanics are always grousing about them.
 It's hard enough to keep moral up as it is.

 7. They sure looked good in the University Labs and on the test tracks though.